Justo-Tapiador/jhs/docs/jhs_require.md

 ?>
 ```
 There are lots of differences between the NODE.js require function and the method jhs_require.
-Firstly, the content in the file called by jhs_require doesn't need to be javascript code.
+Firstly, the content in the file called by jhs_require doesn't need to be javascript code, althogh
-jhs_require always inserts the content of the specified file, literally.
-So method jhs_require
+JHS delimiters still are needed. jhs_require always inserts the content of the specified file,
-is actually a replacemnet.
-It replaces the statement jhs_require './path_to/file-1.raw' with the content of
+literally.
+So method jhs_require is actually a replacemnet.
+It replaces the statement jhs_require
-'file-1.raw'.
+'./path_to/file-1.raw' with the content of 'file-1.raw'.